Home Blog 6 cost-saving inventory control techniques for stock optimization

 • Cost-effective order quantities

-Introducing supply and demand variables into your stock replenishment strategies will help the accuracy of your ordering and prevent stock build-up.
+Incorporating supply and demand variables into your stock replenishment strategies will improve ordering accuracy, help prevent stock build-up, and reduce capital investment.

 Forklift unloading pallets of boxes from the side of a lorry inventory control techniques